Use case #0003

 If land was recently transferred: Jamabandi / mutation record showing transfer.
 Required for encumbrance check.

-For borrowers who mention existing Chitty/Chit fund participation: disclose that this loan is separate from KSFE and is a direct NBFC loan.
-Prevents confusion between chitty and EMI obligations.
+For borrowers who mention existing Chitty/Chit fund participation: disclose that this loan is separate from KSFE and is a direct bank loan.
+Prevents confusion between chitty and monthly payment obligations.

 Possession Certificate / Tax Receipt for property